• Skip to primary navigation

 Pithe Stuffing:

-4. Cook on low flame till the coconut starts emitting a nutty aroma.
+• Cook on a low flame till the coconut starts emitting a nutty aroma.

-6. Cook on low flame till the Khowa mixes with the coconut completely and also starts releasing moisture.
+• Cook on a low flame till the Khowa mixes with the coconut completely and also starts releasing moisture.

-10. Make small balls out of the stuffing once you feel the stuffing can be handled safely with empty hands.
+• Form small balls out of the stuffing once you feel it can be handled safely with your bare hands.

 Batter:

-1. Heat the milk so that it is warm while making the batter.
+• Heat the milk to a warm temperature while making the batter.

-3. Now add salt to the mixture followed by the Maida and also rice flour.
+• Now add salt to the mixture, followed by the Maida and also rice flour.

-5. The mixture should have 2-string consistency so that can be used in coating the stuffing.
+• The mixture should have a 2-string consistency so that it can be used in coating the stuffing.

 Making the Syrup:

-2. Once started boiling the mixture will release impurities.
+• Once the mixture starts boiling, it will release impurities.

 Frying the Pitha:

-1. Heat sufficient refined oil in a pan along with 1 Tbsp.
-Ghee.
+• Heat sufficient refined oil in a pan, along with 1 tablespoon of ghee.

-2. Coat the flattened balls with the batter and fry on medium flame until the balls are properly fried and crisp.
+• Coat the flattened balls with the batter and fry them on a medium flame until they are properly fried and crisp.

-3. Fry 2-3 Pitha at one go that too depending on the size of the pan.
+• Fry 2-3 Pitha at one go, depending on the size of the pan.

 Soaking the Pitha in Syrup:

-1. Soak fried Pitha in warm syrup for 2-3 minutes and then strain from the syrup and keep in a bowl.
+• Soak the fried Pitha in warm syrup for 2-3 minutes, then strain it from the syrup and keep it in a bowl.

 Serving the Gokul Pitha: